profsmith89/ctps/_sources/chap13.md

 * `'[a-z]'` matches any single letter in the range `a` to `z`.
 * `'[a-zA-Z]'` matches any upper- or lower-case letter.

-To match a *sequence of letters*, REs use the `*` and `+` characters.
+To match a *sequence of characters*, REs use the `*` and `+` characters.
 We just met the `*` in shell wildcards, but we will change its meaning slightly when we use it in a RE.
-In REs, the `*` and `+` characters are *metacharacters* that they don't match their literal character equivalents nor are they wildcards.
+In REs, the `*` and `+` characters are *metacharacters* in that they don't match their literal character equivalents nor are they wildcards.
 Instead, they specify how many times *the previous character* must be matched.

 * `*` means zero or more times.
 * `+` means one or more times.